 - Study abroad course with emphasis in economics or political economy at the 300-level or higher (3)

 Electives (15 credit hours)

-Combined BS and MA in Economics
+Combined Economics (BS) and Economics (MA)

 American University offers students the opportunity to earn both undergraduate and graduate degrees through its combined bachelor's/master's programs.
 See Combined Bachelor's and Master's Degrees for more information.